 A fellow spoonie tells me that last winter was the best they’ve ever had in terms of their mental and physical health – and they attribute this to having access to an open fire in their home.
 Burning one in the evening or during a grey day creates light, warmth, and a comforting mood-lifting atmosphere.

-If, however, you don’t have a usable fireplace there are alternatives, from fake fires to tricking your brain into thinking there’s a fire by filling a fireplace with red candles, or even maybe this fire bowl, which is on the Spooniehacker Christmas list.
+If, however, you don’t have a usable fireplace there are alternatives, from fake fires to tricking your brain into thinking there’s a fire by filling a fireplace with red candles, or even maybe a Himalayan Fire Bowl, which is on the Spooniehacker Christmas list.

 If you can get outside, there are plenty of pubs/cafes with roaring fires.
 And you can even try crackling fire soundtracks/videos.

 Some people also find saunas similarly beneficial (often available at council leisure centres), but for some chronic illnesses these are a no-no – so try whichever option works for you!

 If waking up and getting out of bed is part of the problem, then I recommend arranging a wake-up call from a loved one.
 This is especially useful if you don’t live with family, a partner, or a close friend who could physically wake you, as your loved one can phone until you pick up.
 If the struggle is waking up, due to intense fatigue or sleeping too much, try the daylight alarm with a call slightly later.
 If facing the day is overwhelming once you’ve woken up, that call can be a boost of positive encouragement to get up and out.